 NCERT Maths Book Class 9 Solutions provides you precise and elaborate answers to the problems on statistics.
 Description of statistics in this chapter is explained simply as the collection of data on different aspects of the life of people, which is useful to the State and interpretation and drawing of inferences from the data.
 With a total of four chapters, Introduction to statistics includes the presentation of data collected in a raw form.
 Building blocks of this chapter are a presentation of data in tabular form by grouping them in a regular interval, histogram or polygon, bar graph drawing.
 Topics like how to find the measure of central tendency mean and mode and median of raw data.

-NCERT Solutions for Class 9 Maths Chapter 14 by Swiflearn are by far the best and most reliable NCERT Solutions that you can find on the internet.
-These NCERT Solutions for Class 9 Maths Chapter 14 are designed as per the CBSE Class 9 Maths Syllabus.
+NCERT Solutions for Class 9 Maths Chapter 14 Statistics by Swiflearn are by far the best and most reliable NCERT Solutions that you can find on the internet.
+These NCERT Solutions for Class 9 Maths Chapter 14 Statistics are designed as per the CBSE Class 9 Maths Syllabus.
 These NCERT Solutions will surely make your learning convenient & fun.
-Students can also Download FREE PDF of NCERT Solutions Class 9 Chapter 14.
+Students can also Download FREE PDF of NCERT Solutions Class 9 Chapter 14 Statistics.

 NCERT Solutions for Class 9 Maths Chapter 14 Statistics: EX 14.1